Fast2docs/Fast2-docs/docs/components/database.md

 ## :octicons-list-unordered-24: Indexes

-Each Elasticsearch index referenced by Fast2 will be registered with a `f2_` prefix.
+Each database index referenced by Fast2 will be registered with a `f2_` prefix.
 An index is always written in lower case even if the campaign name in Fast2 contains characters in upper cases.

 For example, the campaign `MyCampaign_Try10` will be stored in the index f2_mycampaign_try15.